corderophilosophy/random-a11y-combo-tachyons/README.md

 # random-a11y-combo-tachyons

 ## Why?
-I had a list of `nav` items that I wanted to be randomly generate colors for and I was using <a href="https://tachyons.io">Tachyons</a> in the project.
+I had a list of `nav` items that I wanted to randomly generate colors for and I was using <a href="https://tachyons.io">Tachyons</a> in the project.
 So...

 ```javascript
 // import (or whatever) `randTach` (or whatever) from 'random-a11y-combo-tachyons'